Fred Ward

-Freddie Joe Ward (December 30, 1942 – May 8, 2022) was an American actor and producer.
-Starting with a role in an Italian television movie in 1973, he appeared in such diverse films as Escape from Alcatraz, Southern Comfort, The Right Stuff, Timerider: The Adventure of Lyle Swann, Remo Williams: The Adventure Begins, Tremors and Tremors 2: Aftershocks, Henry & June, The Player, Swing Shift, Short Cuts, and 30 Minutes or Less.
+Freddie Joe Ward (December 30, 1942 – May 8, 2022) was an American character actor.
+Starting with a role in an Italian television movie in 1973, he appeared in such diverse films as Escape from Alcatraz, The Right Stuff, Remo Williams: The Adventure Begins, Tremors and Tremors 2: Aftershocks, The Player, Short Cuts, Miami Blues, Road Trip, and 30 Minutes or Less.

 Early life

 Freddie Joe Ward was born in San Diego on December 30, 1942.
 He was part Cherokee.
 His father was an alcoholic criminal who was repeatedly imprisoned and his mother left him when Fred was three.
 He was then raised by his grandmother until his mother had rebuilt her life and remarried a carnival worker.
-Before acting, Ward spent three years in the United States Air Force.
+Before acting, Ward served three years in the United States Air Force.
 He was also a boxer (breaking his nose three times) and worked as a lumberjack in Alaska, a janitor, and a short-order cook.
 He studied acting at New York's Herbert Berghof Studio after serving in the U.S. Air Force.
 While living in Rome, he dubbed Italian movies into English and appeared in films by neorealist director Roberto Rossellini.